Psalm 132

 Notes

-Verse 6 is one of the most compressed and allusive verses in the Psalter.
-The "it" — the feminine pronoun in Hebrew — refers to the ark, which is grammatically feminine (אָרוֹן is masculine, but the ark was sometimes referred to by a feminine pronoun as a kind of sacred object).
+Verse 6 is compressed and allusive.
+The pronoun "it" — feminine in Hebrew — refers to the ark; though אָרוֹן is grammatically masculine, the ark could be referenced with a feminine pronoun as a reverential object.
 The first-person plural "we" suggests a liturgical congregation recalling the story together.

 אֶפְרָתָה is understood by most interpreters as a reference to Bethlehem, David's hometown — though some read it as a district in Ephraim.
-The connection to Bethlehem fits the narrative: David would have first heard of the ark's existence in Kiriath-jearim from his family's region. שְׂדֵי יַעַר — "the fields of Jaar" — refers to Kiriath-jearim ("city of forests"), where the ark rested for twenty years at the house of Abinadab after the Philistines returned it (1 Samuel 7:1-2).
+The connection to Bethlehem fits: David would have first heard of the ark's resting place from within his home territory. שְׂדֵי יַעַר — "the fields of Jaar" — refers to Kiriath-jearim ("city of forests"), where the ark rested for twenty years at the house of Abinadab after the Philistines returned it (1 Samuel 7:1-2).
 The verse condenses the entire narrative of 1 Samuel 4–7 and 2 Samuel 6:1-4 into a single poetic couplet of discovery: we heard the rumor; we traced it to its hiding place.

-The BSB footnote preserves the Hebrew more literally: "Behold, we heard of it in Ephrathah" — the interjection הִנֵּה ("behold!") carries a sense of excited announcement, the discovery-cry of those who have tracked something long sought.
+The Hebrew opens with the interjection הִנֵּה ("behold!"), which carries a sense of excited announcement — the discovery-cry of those who have tracked something long sought.

 The Pilgrimage Summons and Entrance Liturgy (vv.
 7–10)